marinersmuseum/ScriptoFW/README.md

 This was designed for a mod'ed Seasons Theme, but it might work for your theme as well, as the CSS is not theme-specific.

 To-do list:
-- Add CSS3 transition to width change on viewer
+- Fix responsive positioning of admin edit box
 - Recenter OpenLayers map automagically after show/hide transcription
+- Try this on current Library theme

 20140-04-26: Works in the Omeka public and admin view